dtellez25/Airbnb-Revenue-Boosting-Consulting-Company/README.md

 Our ultimate objective is to offer Airbnb hosts a data-driven visualization tool that simplifies decision-making, maximizes revenue, and enhances their rankings on the platform.
 By providing actionable insights into pricing, rankings, and guest preferences, we empower hosts to remain competitive and profitable in a dynamic short-term rental market.

 ### **Potential Outcomes**
-- Revenue increases of 15% within six months by implementing optimized pricing strategies.
+- Revenue increases within six months by implementing optimized pricing strategies.
 - Higher guest satisfaction through targeted amenities.
 - Enhanced visibility on Airbnb's platform, leading to increased bookings and repeat stays.